 Hodgeman County Unified School District #227 believes that discipline is all of the actions that support and guide student activities within a school.
 Discipline includes the training, strengthening and perfecting of student self-control in such a way as to contribute to the academic and social growth of each student.
 We believe that Hodgeman County Elementary School must maintain a positive, educational climate which is conducive to effective learning.
 Hodgeman County Elementary School students should adhere to appropriate codes of behavior for their personal development and for the benefit of a positive learning climate within the school and the community.
 Reasonable rules and regulations are necessary for ensuring the best interests and welfare of individual students and the total school population.
 Each individual has a right to an education, however, that does not mean the individual is entitled to special rights or privileges that interfere with the educational pursuits of others.

-Students are expected to become increasingly responsible for their own behavior and work toward the development of such characteristics as: personal integrity and honesty, a sense of duty, self-esteem, respect for the rights of all persons, a sense of personal responsibility and justice; a sense of self-discipline and pride in one’s work, a respect for the achievement of others and respect for one’s personal property, the property of others, and public property.
+Students are expected to become increasingly responsible for their own behavior and work toward the development of such characteristics as: personal integrity and honesty; a sense of duty; self-esteem; respect for the rights of all persons; a sense of personal responsibility and justice; a sense of self-discipline and pride in one’s work; a respect for the achievement of others; and respect for one’s personal property, the property of others, and public property.

 The Hodgeman County School District’s philosophy of discipline is intended to assist students in understanding that school rules function much like the laws in society.
 Both fulfill a need to protect individual and group rights.
 Acts of behavior which interfere with the maintenance of an effective learning environment or which are antagonistic to the welfare of other students will not be considered acceptable.
 A student who commits acts of unacceptable behavior will be subject to disciplinary action.